hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - product to enhance wired and wireless network security by requiring users and endpoints to use 802.1X, MAB, or WebAuth: <span style="color: #bb6600;">Cisco Identity Services Engine</span>
   - probes configured to gather attributes of connected endpoints using Cisco Identity Services Engine: <span style="color: #bb6600;">RADIUS</span> and <span style="color: #bb6600;">DHCP</span>
   - product to meet the requirements: 1) TACACS+ authn and autho for device admin; 2) enhance wired and wireless network security; 3) users and endpoints to use 802.1X, MAB, and WebAuth -><span style="color: #bb6600;">ISE</span>
+  - probe to to automatically assign endpoints that have a specific OUI into a new endpoint group: <span style="color: #bb6600;">NMAP</span>
   - purpose of My Devices Portal: <span style="color: #bb6600;">to register new laptop and mobile devices</span>
   - securely adding a new medical device w/o supplicant capability to the network: use <span style="color: #bb6600;">MAB with profiling</span>
   - configure new authorization policies within Cisco ISE and has difficulty profiling the devices where attributes for the new Cisco IP phones that are profiled based on the RADIUS authentication are seen however the attributes for CDP or DHCP are not: <span style="color: #bb6600;">configure the device sensor feature within the switch</span> to send the appropriate protocol information